 A central aspect of data protection regulations is the implementation of adequate options allowing you to dispose of your own personal data, even after processing of said personal data has already taken place.
 For this purpose, a series of rights of the data subject are set in place.
 We shall comply with your corresponding requests to exercise your rights without undue delay and in any event within one (1) month of receipt of the request.
 Please direct your request to the following address: email@example.com.
 Specifically, the following rights are stipulated:

-(a) Should you exercise your right to information, and no legal restrictions apply, we will provide you with comprehensive information about our processing of your data.
-To do so, we will provide you with (i) copies of the data (e-mails, database excerpts, etc.), as well as information related to (ii) specifically processed data, (iii) processing purposes, (iv) categories of data being processed, (v) data recipients, (vi) storage limits and/or criteria for determining these, (vii) the origin of the data, and (viii) other information, as necessary, depending on your specific case.
-Please note, however, that we cannot issue any documents which could infringe upon the rights of other persons.
+(a) Should you exercise your right to information, we shall provide you with all relevant information regarding the processing of your personal data by us, permitted to the extent of the law.
+For this purpose, we will send you (i) copies of the data (e-mails, database excerpts, etc.), as well as information on (ii) concretely processed data, (iii) processing purposes, (iv) categories of processed data, (v) recipients, (vi) the storage period or the criteria for determining it, (vii) the origin of the data and (viii) any further information depending on the individual case.
+Please note, however, that we cannot hand over any documents that could impair the rights of other persons.

-(e) Furthermore, you have a fundamental right to object to data processing at any time.
-This only applies whenever the processing is based on Silhouette’s legitimate interests.
-Please note, however, that legitimate interests can only be invoked as a legal basis for processing activities in specific cases.
+(e) You also have the right to object to data processing at any time.
+But this only applies if the processing is based on the legitimate interests of Silhouette.
+Note, however, that legitimate interests are only used as a legal basis for processing operations in individual cases.

-Please also note that in some cases we will be unable to comply with your request due to mandatory, protected reasons for processing (weighing of interests) and/or processing based on the exertion, exercise or defence of legal claims (on our side).
-The same applies in the case of excessive requests, in which case (as in the case of compliance with manifestly unfounded requests), a fee may be imposed.
+Please also note that we may be unable to comply with your request due to compelling reasons worthy of protection in regards to the processing operation (weighing of interests) or if processing is necessary due to the assertion, exercise or defense of legal claims (on our part).
+The same applies in the case of excessive requests, whereby a fee may be charged as well as for the fulfilment of manifestly unfounded requests.